ZJU-CVs/cv.github.io/_posts/2020-05-12-Applications-of-GANs.md

 ### **6. Progressive growing of GANs**

 Progressive GAN is probably one of the first GAN showing commercial-like image quality.
-Below is 1024 × 1024 celebrity look images created by GAN.

 [Progressive growing of GANs](https://arxiv.org/pdf/1710.10196.pdf)